Welcome to Goingto.University, new home of the StudyLink and Coursefindr university course searches. Please update your bookmarks to the new address.

 In order to obtain a student visa, you will need to submit the application at the nearest Romanian embassy or consulate in your home country, providing the following documents:

-• A letter of acceptance from the Romanian Ministry of Education and Research
+• A letter of acceptance for studies issued through the Romanian education authorities

 • Proof of sufficient financial means to cover your tuition fees and living expenses for the duration of your stay